techidaily/site-win11-tips/source/_posts/directly-engage-with-images-in-windows-explorer.md

 ### 1\.
 Update to the Appropriate Windows Insider Build

  The Gallery section is hidden in Insider builds 25300 and above.
 If you are a Windows Insider program participant, open and check for the latest Insider builds on your system.
 Make sure to be in the Dev or Canary channel because this experimental feature is exclusive to these channels only.
-Or, you can use[UUP Dump to download Windows Insider builds without participating in Microsoft’s Insider program](https://www.makeuseof.com/windows-11-download-insider-iso-without-insider-program/) .
+Or, you can use [UUP Dump to download Windows Insider builds without participating in Microsoft’s Insider program](https://www.makeuseof.com/windows-11-download-insider-iso-without-insider-program/) .

 ### 2\.
 Download ViVeTool

  You will also need ViVeTool to enable these experimental features on your system.
-You can[download ViVetool from GitHub](https://github.com/thebookisclosed/ViVe/releases) , but make sure that you pick the most recent release.
+You can [download ViVetool from GitHub](https://github.com/thebookisclosed/ViVe/releases) , but make sure that you pick the most recent release.
 Extract the tool to the C drive and then proceed to the next section.

 ### 2\.
 Enabling Gallery in Windows File Explorer

  Retrace the following steps to enable the Gallery section on Windows 11:

-1. Press**Win + R** to[launch the Run command box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
+1. Press**Win + R** to [launch the Run command box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
 Type**cmd** and press**Ctrl + Shift + Enter** keys at once to open a new Command Prompt window with administrator privileges.
 2. Now, navigate to the main directory in C drive.
 Type**cd C:\\ command** and press the enter key.
 3. Next, type the**cd Vivetool** command to enter the folder where Vivetool is present in the C drive.
 It is the main reason why we suggested you extract Vivetool in a convenient location.
 4. Type the**Vivetool** command and press enter key to check if the tool is accessible and working.
 You will see the version of the tool along with the parameters it supports.